-Contractor shall establish a Project Team, which will include the following core positions: a Program Director, Assistant Program Director, Screening Counselors, and Prevention Group Facilitators (with job duties described below).
+Contractor shall establish a Project Team, which will include the following core positions: Program Director, Assistant Director, Clinical Coordinator, Screening Counselors, Case Manager, Program Assistant, and Prevention Group Facilitators (with job duties described below).

 In addition, Contractor will engage Translation/Interpretation Services to create opportunities for outreach in the Hispanic communities in Grass Valley and Truckee on an as-needed basis.
 Contractor will also engage Bookkeeping Services for fiscal support duties including budgeting, invoicing, and tracking receivables and payables on an as-needed basis.